mvs-develop/dev.bitshares.works/core/kowledge_base/documented_issues/1069_initial_chain_id.md

 **Additional Context (optional):** This is a short term documentation fix for the to-be-fixed-later #1068

 ***
-*This document purpose: In dev-doc.readthedocs.io repo doc, it's not mentioning about `creating_example_genesis` directory.
+*This document purpose: In docs.mvsdna.info repo doc, it's not mentioning about `creating_example_genesis` directory.
 So, the below information shows when, how, where to handling the values.*

 ***